Folkestone Groomers Directory

 Daily Defense: The Foundation of Mat Prevention

-Daily brushing forms the cornerstone of effective mat prevention [1].
-Regular brushing prevents individual hairs from tangling together as your dog moves throughout the day [2].
+Daily brushing forms the cornerstone of effective mat prevention.
+Regular brushing prevents individual hairs from tangling together as your dog moves throughout the day.
 The key is consistency rather than duration – just 5-10 minutes of proper brushing daily is more effective than lengthy weekly sessions.
+For comprehensive grooming preparation, check our pre-groom checklist to ensure your dog is ready for their professional appointment.

 The Right Brushing Technique